Some of the best Alaska travel trips come from those Alaska travelers who are actually doing the travel!

 Alaska Travel Tip #3: Always build in some extra time if you’re driving in Alaska.

 Even in the big cities, Alaskans lament the lack of fresh fruit and vegetables.
 The pickings get even thinner in smaller towns, on some day trips and longer journeys.
 If you have any special dietary needs, plan accordingly.
-If you’re traveling with a guide or tour operator, contact the organization well before your trip to share your needs and find out what you need to do to make sure you’re fed and happy.
+If you’re traveling with a guide or tour operator, contact the organization well before your trip to share your needs and find out what you need to do to ensure you’re fed and happy.
 And yes, sometimes that means buying and packing your own food the night before an adventure.

 Alaska Travel Tip #5: Layer Up

-Alaska Travel Tip #7: Alaska’s wildlife is elusive, and, yes, wild
+Alaska Travel Tip #7: Alaska’s wildlife is elusive and, yes, wild

-I expected to see wildlife everywhere in Alaska but I quickly realized that even moose are rare to come across.
-We got frustrated early but eventually saw all types of animals during our tours and that made the trip pretty special.
-But I would tell people not to come to Alaska thinking that wildlife is going to be easy to find.
+“I expected to see wildlife everywhere in Alaska but quickly realized that even moose are rare.
+We got frustrated early but eventually saw all types of animals during our tours, making the trip special.
+But I would tell people not to come to Alaska thinking that wildlife will be easy to find.”

 On a lucky drive along the Seward Highway, you could see a moose, bald eagle, mountain goat and a bear within an hour.
 Or you could go a week without seeing so much as a squirrel.
-If wildlife watching is part of your travel expectations, be sure to book trips with outdoors operators who will take you to the animals.
+If wildlife watching is part of your travel expectations, book trips with outdoors operators who will take you to the animals.
 That can include the big bears of Katmai or the bigger whales of Resurrection Bay.
-Want a wildlife guarantee?
-Visit the Alaska Zoo in Anchorage, the Alaska Wildlife Conservation Center outside of Girdwood, and the Alaska SeaLife Center in Seward.

 Alaska Travel Tip #8: Opt for a Window Seat

-If you’re flying commercial between Anchorage and Fairbanks, sit on the right side of the plane on the way to Anchorage and the left side on the way to Fairbanks.
-You’ll have a close-up view of Denali!
+“If you’re flying commercial between Anchorage and Fairbanks, sit on the plane’s right side on the way to Anchorage and the left side on the way to Fairbanks.
+You’ll have a close-up view of Denali!”

 Alaska Travel Tip #9: Aurora Photography Takes Patience

-The northern lights are awesome but taking good photos of them is really tough!
-I only had the camera on my phone and got a few blurry shots but nothing that really showed how amazing they were.
-Thankfully we made friends with people who were using a nice camera and they shared some shots with us.
+“The northern lights are fantastic, but taking good photos of them is challenging!
+I only had the camera on my phone and got a few blurry shots, but nothing that showed how amazing they were.
+Thankfully, we made friends with people using a nice camera, and they shared some shots with us.”

-Alaska’s northern lights are a vision to behold and seeing them is an experience you’ll want to cherish and share forever, especially when you snap a great photo.
-But as this traveler noted, capturing a high quality photo is difficult as northern lights move randomly, brighten, fade and disappear quickly.
+Alaska’s northern lights are a vision to behold, and seeing them is an experience you’ll want to cherish and share forever, especially when you snap a great photo.
+But as this traveler noted, capturing a high-quality photo is difficult as northern lights move randomly, brighten, fade and disappear quickly.
 Another factor is that you’re standing in the dark.
-There are some northern lights apps available for those who want to use the camera on their phone, but a decent camera and doing some homework on how to take good shots is recommended.
+There are some Northern Lights apps available for those who want to use the camera on their phone, but a decent camera and doing some homework on how to take good shots is recommended.

 Alaska Travel Tip #10: Pack a Day Bag

-A great day pack is worth its weight in gold in Alaska!
-Whether we went on an all day trip or just walked around the cities, I would fill my pack with whatever I needed for that specific day.
+“A great day pack is worth its weight in gold in Alaska!
+Whether we went on an all-day trip or walked around the cities, I would fill my pack with whatever I needed for that day.”